Short Inca Trail: 2 Day Hike to Machu Picchu

 Tickets: Included

-Meals: lunch and dinner
+Meals: Lunch and Dinner

-Day 2: Machu picchu and back to Cusco.
+Day 2: Machu Picchu and back to Cusco

-Accomodation: No include.
+Accommodation: No include.

 Tickets: Include.